Login to AFB Member Portal

 AFB will continue to advocate on this topic with relevant stakeholders.

 In 2020 the AFB became a partner member of the Financial Services Skills Commission (FSSC), which aims to ensure that the financial services sector has the talent and skills it needs for the future.
-This working group also receives quarterly updates on the work of FSSC (latest edition here)
+This Working Group also receives biannual updates on the work of FSSC.

-The working group was initially formed in response to PRA and FCA consultation papers on operational resilience and outsourcing.
+The Working Group was initially formed in 2020 in response to PRA and FCA consultation papers on operational resilience and outsourcing.
 The WG continues to feed into discussions and policy matters on these topics.

 Due to the overlap with the Conduct Rules, this group also considered the regulators’ proposals regarding non-financial misconduct.

-This group will be engaged when the SM&CR FCA/PRA/HMT consultation papers are published later this year.
+This group will be engaged with the relevant stakeholders when updates on the SM&CR regime will be published.
+FCA/PRA/HMT consultation papers are expected to be published in Q1 2025.

 Below is a selection of policy initiatives and working groups which were previously active.